magicsh0tz/EnhancedArmoredControls/README.md

-# Solo_Crew
+# Enhance Armor Controls
-Solo_Crew allows you to operate armored vehicles as a one-man crew, without a dedicated driver.
+Enhanced Armor Controls allows you to operate armored vehicles as a one-man crew, without a dedicated driver.

 This mod must be installed on the server and is optional for clients.
 Clients that do not have the mod installed will not be able to "Take controls".